0x5c4r3/0x5c4r3/README.md

 <br />
 <br />

-I'm an OSEP, OSCP and OSWP Red Team Penetration Tester with experience in most types of assessments, but no mobile stuff.
+I'm an OSEP, OSCP, OSWP and CRTO Red Team Penetration Tester with experience in most types of assessments, but no mobile stuff.
 Mobile stuff sucks.
 <br />